FreesideHull/StudentResources/README.md

 - [TLDR Pages](https://tldr.sh/) - Simplified man pages.
 - [Explain Command](https://www.mankier.com/explain) - A quick way to see what commands and their options do before running them.
 - [RefWorks](https://refworks.proquest.com/) - A reference manager with University of Hull standard support.
-- [Connected Papers](https://www.connectedpapers.com/) - Visualise an academic field and find similiar papers.
+- [Connected Papers](https://www.connectedpapers.com/) - Visualise an academic field and find similar papers.

 ## Educational Resources <a name="education"></a>